+We are a Montessori setting, currently undergoing training and accreditation with the UK Montessori Academy in Watford.
 Our Montessori curriculum is creative and it comprises all the Early Years Foundation Stage areas of learning, British Values, and modern citizenship (cultural capital) and is informed by my (Rachel's) career as an artist and curator.

 Every day we create adult-led ‘invitations to play' for the children to explore.
 These invitations are based upon the socio- cultural British calendar and involve Montessori materials from our indoor and outdoor classrooms.

 'Play is the work of the child' Dr Maria Montessori (1870-1952).
 Play is an aesthetic concern.
 And if play is work, real work surely needs the right tools.
-At Jellybeans, as per Dr. Montessori's model, we consider the utility of play materials; incorporating daily tasks into play, building responsibility for tools (toys), and encouraging open-ended exploration to develop the children’s critical and creative development.
+At Jellybeans, as per Dr. Montessori's model, we consider the utility of play materials; incorporating daily tasks into play, building responsibility for the tools (toys), and encouraging open-ended exploration to develop the children’s critical and creative development.

 In line with the Montessori prepared environment, we keep our inside and outside classrooms neutral - not too many posters, noise, plastic toys or distracting clutter.

-Copyright Ⓒ 2024, Jellybeans Childcare.
+Copyright Ⓒ 2025, Jellybeans Childcare.
 All rights reserved.

 Website designed and built by designwith.love